Swietlan Kraczyna

-Swietlan Nicholas "Nick" Kraczyna (born 1940) is an American painter/printmaker in Florence, Italy.
+Swietlan Nicholas Kraczyna (March 24, 1940 – February 1, 2026) was an American painter and printmaker in Florence, Italy, as well as in Barga, Italy.
 His work can be found in private collections and galleries around the world, as well as in the Prints and Drawings Collection of the Uffizi Gallery in Florence.

 Early life

-Swietlan Nicholas Kraczyna was born in 1940 to Polish and Russian parents in the town of Kamen-Kashirsky, Poland, near the Russian-Polish border.
+Swietlan Nicholas Kraczyna was born on March 24, 1940, in Kamin-Kashyrskyi, Ukrainian SSR, USSR, near the Soviet-German border, to Polish and Russian parents.
 In 1945, while World War II was still going on, his family emigrated westward to flee the advancing Red Army, and eventually settled in a Polish refugee camp in Western Germany at the end of the war.
 In 1951, the family was sponsored by an American church group to move to New Haven, Connecticut, where Kraczyna completed his junior high and high school years.

 In 1962, Kraczyna graduated from the Rhode Island School of Design with a B.F.A. in painting; in 1964 he earned an M.F.A. from Southern Illinois University.
-That same year, he and his wife Amy Luckenbach moved to Florence, Italy, where Kraczyna still lives.
+That same year, he and his wife Amy Luckenbach moved to Florence, Italy, where Kraczyna lived till his death.
 Amy, a successful puppet-maker and puppeteer, died of cancer in 2009.

 Kraczyna became a master of multi-plate color etching in the early 1970s.
 His art reflects ancient themes and traditions of the Italian Renaissance often inspired by music, dance, mythology, and theater.
-The countryside of Tuscany which surrounds him daily, both in his primary home in the hills of Colleramole (just south of Florence), and in his secondary home in the hills of Barga (just north of Lucca), is also a frequent inspiration for his work.
+The countryside of Tuscany which surrounded him daily, both in his primary home in the hills of Colleramole (just south of Florence), and in his secondary home in the hills of Barga (just north of Lucca), is also a frequent inspiration for his work.

 Teaching graphic arts

-Kraczyna has taught etching and printmaking in the United States, England, Italy, and the Czech Republic.
+Kraczyna had taught etching and printmaking in the United States, England, Italy, and the Czech Republic.
 In 1967, he moved his artistic focus from painting to the graphic arts and set up the first printmaking department at Villa Schifanoia's Rosary College Graduate School of Fine Arts in Fiesole, where he taught for 16 years.

 In 1970, he was one of ten artists to represent the United States at the Palazzo Strozzi Biennale di Grafica.
 In 1983, he co-founded, together with Maria Luigia Guaita and others, the Florentine International School of Advanced Printmaking, Il Bisonte, where he taught until 1992.
 He taught at the Sarah Lawrence College program in Florence from 1994 until the program's closure in spring 2016, and has been teaching at the Syracuse University program in Florence since 1998.
-Every summer, his workshop in multi-plate color etching in Barga, Tuscany, Italy, attracts students from all over the world: Japan, Korea, Peru, Colombia, Mexico, Turkey, United States, England and Italy.
+Every summer, his workshop in multi-plate color etching in Barga, Tuscany, Italy, attracted students from all over the world: Japan, Korea, Peru, Colombia, Mexico, Turkey, United States, England and Italy.

+Death

+On February 1, 2026, Swietlan Kraczyna died suddenly in Barga, Tuscany, at the age of 85.